-115. 33(e) PREA information is provided on multiple posters, both in English and Spanish, displayed throughout the facility as observed during the site review of the facility.
+115.33 (f): PREA information is provided on multiple posters, both in English and Spanish, displayed throughout the facility as observed during the site review of the facility.
 Inmates also are provided with a copy of the Sexual Assault Awareness Program pamphlet and the Inmate Handbook.
+The PREA video is also available to be viewed by inmates on the facility's closed circuit television system.